-means an animal that has a phenotype not significantly affected by human selection but that is captive or otherwise lives under direct human supervision or control, including zoo animals and pets.
+means an animal that has a phenotype not significantly affected by human selection but that is captive or otherwise lives under or requires human supervision or control.

 CASE

 means an individual animal infected by a pathogenic agent, with or without clinical signs.